i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-pro.md

 Download and Implementation of the _pro_\-Update
 ------------------------------------------------

-Download the update package of _i-doit pro_ from the [customer portal](../system-administration/customer-portal.md) and carry out an update [in the usual way](../maintenance-and-operation/update.md).
-It is important that the version number of the installed _i-doit open_ version corresponds to the desired _i-doit pro_ version.
-Example: You have to use update package _i-doit pro_ 1.8, when your installed version is _i-doit open_ 1.8.
+Download the update package of _i-doit_ from the [customer portal](../system-administration/customer-portal.md) and carry out an update [in the usual way](../maintenance-and-operation/update.md).
+It is important that the version number of the installed _i-doit open_ version corresponds to the desired _i-doit_ version.
+Example: You have to use update package _i-doit_ 1.8, when your installed version is _i-doit open_ 1.8.

-The upgrade doesn't work with the installation packet of the _i-doit pro_ version.
+The upgrade doesn't work with the installation packet of the _i-doit_ version.

-Installation of the _i-doit pro-addon_
+Installation of the _i-doit-addon_
 --------------------------------------

 After upgrading to the _pro_ version you have to install the _pro_\-addon.
-The __pro__\-addon is available in the [admin center](../system-administration/admin-center.md) under **Add-ons**.
+The **pro**\-addon is available in the [admin center](../system-administration/admin-center.md) under **Add-ons**.
 Here you can find the installation button.

 License Activation
 ------------------